 Heat the oven to 350 F. Spray a large baking sheet with nonstick cooking spray or line it with parchment paper.

-Place the softened butter, the brown sugar, and the white sugar in a medium-sized mixing bowl.
-With an electric beater, beat the butter and sugars until the mixture is smooth and fluffy.
+Place the softened butter, brown sugar, and granulated sugar in a medium mixing bowl.
+With an electric beater, beat the butter and sugars until the mixture is smooth and fluffy, about 2 minutes.

 Add the egg and vanilla and continue beating until the mixture is completely combined.
 Set the mixture aside.

-With a large, sturdy spoon, mix in the butter-sugar mixture by gently stirring the ingredients together just until they are well combined.
+With a large, sturdy spoon, mix the butter-sugar mixture into the oat-flour mixture until just combined.